-1. Look back at the good, the bad and the ugly from 2015.
+1. Look back at the good, the bad and the ugly.

 Fly above every month this year, starting at the beginning.
 Hop on to your own cozy magic carpet or hover board and soar over the days from this vast perspective.
 It’s often easier to spot the truth from up here, don’t be afraid to zoom in on it.
 Enjoy this flight over memory lane and take your time.